 - Responsibility of Presenting Author: The person indicated as presenting author during abstract submission will be the sole point of contact for information regarding the submission and is responsible for notifying all co-authors regarding the outcome of the abstract submission and any changes to the program, as communicated by ISHLT, in a timely manner.
-The presenting author cannot be an employee of a commercial company, as defined by ACCME.

 - Submission Fee: There is a $25 USD nonrefundable fee for submitting an abstract.